 Matthew Fay is a PhD student in political science at the Schar School of Policy and Government and a defense policy analyst with the Niskanen Center.
 He has a bachelor’s degree in political science from Saint Xavier University and has two master’s degrees, one in international relations from American Military University and one in diplomatic history from Temple University.
 He has published research on nuclear weapons, co-authoring an article for the American Historical Review on nuclear forecasting during the Cold War and a proposal for changes in U.S. nuclear force posture for the Cato Institute.
 Matt’s research interests include U.S. foreign policy, grand strategy, and defense politics.
 His current research focuses on the politics of military innovation.

 Daniel Fielden is a graduate student in the International Security Master’s program at George Mason University’s Schar School of Policy and Government.
 He is also completing a graduate certificate in National Security and Public Policy.
 He started in the security field by focusing on homeland security issues, specifically terrorism and CBRNE, as they relate to first responders (fire, EMS, and law enforcement).
-His focus is nuclear strategy, intelligence policy, and covert and paramilitary operations.
 He works as a government contractor and is a volunteer firefighter in Loudoun County.

 Faith Hawkins is a junior completing her B.A. in International Politics at the Schar School.
 She is also completing an honors thesis while minoring in intelligence and Spanish.
 Her research interests lie at the intersection between international security and multilateral institutions.